 Our second run off of Challenger took us skiers left and down Big Rock Tongue.
 Steep, fast, and exhilarating are the only ways to describe it.

 For our final Challenger and heart-pumping run of the day, we opted for a short hike off the summit to access the Pinnacles.
-This area should only be accessed if you're an expert skier or rider and feel comfortable negotiating
+This area should only be accessed if you're an expert skier or rider and feel comfortable negotiating steep and very rocky terrain.

 We then cooled our legs down with a few groomers off of the Ramcharger High-Speed Quad before calling it a day at Yeti Dogs in the Mountain Village.
 Our legs were fried but we had plenty left in the tank for another hard-charging day beginning early the next morning.